iamprakashom/tybyers.github.io/_posts/2016-02-21-denver-bcycle.md

 ## Merging with Weather

-After looking at ridership as it relates to calendar and clock variables, we merged the data with hourly historical weather data.
-Our hypothesis, based on observations of bicycle riding around Denver, is that in addition to ridership being affected by the time of day, ridership is *also* affected by the weather.
+After looking at ridership as it relates to calendar and clock variables, I merged the data with hourly historical weather data.
+My hypothesis, based on observations of bicycle riding around Denver, is that in addition to ridership being affected by the time of day, ridership is *also* affected by the weather.
 We would likely expect more riders on warmer days (the monthly ridership statistics may be a proxy for this).

 ### Checkouts vs. Temperature

-One variable we plotted is the number of bike checkouts versus the temperature (Figure 7 below).
-We noted that the relationship between numbers of riders and temperature appeared to follow curve, rather than just a straight line.
-We fit a [loess curve](http://www.inside-r.org/r-doc/stats/loess) in our plotting software to visualize the curve; based on this, in our linear regression in the next section, we used temperature *and* temperature squared for our linear model fit.
+One variable I plotted is the number of bike checkouts versus the temperature (Figure 7 below).
+I noted that the relationship between numbers of riders and temperature appeared to follow curve, rather than just a straight line.
+I fit a [loess curve](http://www.inside-r.org/r-doc/stats/loess) in `ggplot` to visualize the curve; based on this, in my linear regression in the next section, I used temperature *and* temperature squared for my linear model fit.

 <img class='figure' src='https://raw.githubusercontent.com/tybyers/denver_bcycle/master/figures/checkouts_vs_temperature.png'>

 <div class='caption'>Figure 7: Checkouts vs. Temperature with Fitted LOESS</div>
 <br>

-In our linear model, we also considered humidity levels and cloud cover levels.
+In my linear model, I also considered humidity levels and cloud cover levels.

 ### Days with Highest/Lowest Ridership

-We also found the 10 days with the highest total number of rides, as well as the 10 days with the fewest number of rides.
+I also found the 10 days with the highest total number of rides, as well as the 10 days with the fewest number of rides.
 See tables below.
 Unsurprisingly, the days with highest ridership were mostly warm (but not overly hot) weekend days, and the days with the least ridership were cold weekend days.
 One reason for this effect may be that people who commute to/from work via B-cycle may be less affected by the weather in their decision to ride, while the "weekend warriors" who rent the B-cycles for pleasure are highly affected by the weather in their decision to ride.

 #### Highest Ridership Days
 {% highlight r %}